syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 {% highlight vbnet %}
 [VB]

-'Load the template document with bookmark "Northwind" whose start and end preserved in different section
+'Loads the template document with bookmark "Northwind" whose start and end are preserved in different section

 Dim templateDocument As New WordDocument("Template.docx", FormatType.Docx)

-'Create the bookmark navigator instance to access the bookmark
+'Creates the bookmark navigator instance to access the bookmark

 Dim bookmarkNavigator As New BookmarksNavigator(templateDocument)

-'Move the virtual cursor to the before the end location of the bookmark "Northwind"
+'Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind")

-'Get the bookmark content as WordDocumentPart
+'Gets the bookmark content as WordDocumentPart

 Dim wordDocumentPart As WordDocumentPart = bookmarkNavigator.GetContent()

-'Close the template document
+'Closes the template document

 templateDocument.Close()

-'Load the Word document with bookmark NorthwindDB
+'Loads the Word document with bookmark NorthwindDB

 Dim document As New WordDocument("Bookmarks.docx", FormatType.Docx)

-'Create the bookmark navigator instance to access the bookmark
+'Creates the bookmark navigator instance to access the bookmark

 bookmarkNavigator = New BookmarksNavigator(document)

-'Move the virtual cursor to the before the end location of the bookmark "NorthwindDB"
+'Moves the virtual cursor to the location before the end of the bookmark "NorthwindDB"

 bookmarkNavigator.MoveToBookmark("NorthwindDB")

-'Replace the bookmark content with word body part
+'Replaces the bookmark content with word body part

 bookmarkNavigator.ReplaceContent(wordDocumentPart)